-If you’re a connoisseur of craft beers, consider the facts: North Carolina is home to more than 250 local breweries (more than any other state in the South), celebrates its own Beer Month and has a city voted “Beer City USA” for four straight years.
-Our state just might be your “brewtopia,” which makes it ideal for a 3-day tasting tour to cities where the beer scene is a significant part of local culture.
+If you’re a connoisseur of craft beers, consider the facts: North Carolina is home to more than 300 local breweries (more than any other state in the South), celebrates its own Beer Month and has a city voted “Beer City USA” for four straight years.
+Our state just might be your “brewtopia,” which makes it ideal for a three-day tasting tour to cities where the beer scene is a significant part of local culture.

 Day 1: Drink in the Flavor of Asheville

-Asheville has been the recipient of many interesting recognitions and top rankings, including being voted one of the happiest places in America and “Beer City USA” for four consecutive years – a combination the local brewing community may try to convince you makes perfect sense.
+Asheville has been the recipient of many interesting recognitions and top rankings, including being voted one of the happiest places in America and “Beer City USA” for four consecutive years – a combination the local brewing community might try to convince you makes perfect sense.

-Head over to Thirsty Monk where constantly rotating taps offer local and American craft beers upstairs, while the downstairs bar is devoted to traditional Belgians.
-Across the street is Jack of the Wood, a Celtic-style pub that offers its own Green Man English-style ales and a menu of other beers – be sure to ask what’s on cask.
+Head over to Thirsty Monk, where constantly rotating taps offer local and American craft beers upstairs, while the downstairs bar is devoted to traditional Belgians.
+Across the street is Jack of the Wood, a Celtic-style pub that offers its own Green Man English-style ales and a menu of other beers.
+Be sure to ask what’s on cask.